PaulKinlan/paul.kinlan.me/content/en/2010-12-09-creating-a-new-new-tab-page-for-chrome.markdown

 ---
 <p>For a long time Chrome Extensions have had the ability to <a href="http://code.google.com/chrome/extensions/override.html">create a new tab page</a> in side Chrome.
 An excellent example of this is <a href="https://chrome.google.com/webstore/detail/dgpdioedihjhncjafcpgbbjdpbbkikmi">SpeedDial</a>.</p>

 <p>With the introduction of the new <a href="http://chrome.google.com/webstore">Chrome Web Store</a> there is a new boy in town.
 Apps.
-Apps are installed on to the New Tab Page and if your extension doesn&rsquo;t handle them, then you need to update it because users will not be able to run the new apps that they have installed or purchased.</p>
+Apps are installed on to the New Tab Page and if your extension doesn't handle them, then you need to update it because users will not be able to run the new apps that they have installed or purchased.</p>

 <p>The good news is that for a little while now Chrome has had a <a href="http://code.google.com/chrome/extensions/management.html">Management API</a>.
 The API gives you specific access to a list of all the Apps and Extensions that are installed in to a users browser.</p>